Documentation Index

 2. Build Docker Image

 You need a docker user and password to proceed with the next step.
-Most cloud platforms (AWS, Azure, GCP) run on Linux AMD64.
-Specifying--platform linux/amd64 guarantees compatibility, particularly if you build images on Apple Silicon (M1/M2) or other ARM-based systems.
+Cloud platforms run a mix of x86 and ARM nodes (e.g. AWS Graviton, Azure Ampere, GCP Tau T2A).
+Building a multi-arch image with--platform linux/amd64,linux/arm64 guarantees the image runs on either, particularly if you build on Apple Silicon (M1/M2) or other ARM-based systems.
 Pick a setup, build and deploy the image:

 For Local Development/Testing